DaveTrost/dave-trost/README.md

 I was tipped off to this Netlify feature by inspecting the source code on [Marcy Silverman's portfolio site](www.marcy-silverman.com) (Thanks Marcy!).

-## Future Work: Use Intersection Observer
+## Use Intersection Observer

 React Intersection Observer provides an indication of when a component enters the viewport.
 The viewport is the area of the screen visible to the user, and it changes as the user scrolls through the page.
-The main way I've seen this used is to delay the loading of a component until it is at the edge of visibility.
-This probably has some performance benefits and it has the nice side effect that on-entrance animations can actually be perceived by users.
+I've seen this used to delay the loading of a component until it is at the edge of visibility.
+I used the library in the same way.
+I delay the on-entrance animations for the different sections of my page until the section in question is visible.
+This results in the components being less "choppy" as they enter the viewport - especially if the user is scrolling quickly.

 ## Future Work: More Pages and a Navigation Bar